DPS Community Use Policy

 II.
 GENERAL TERMS AND CONDITIONS OF SCHOOL FACILITY USE

-Users shall adhere to all school district regulations pertaining to the use of school facilities.
+Users shall adhere to all school district policies, regulations and practices pertaining to the use of school facilities.

 The Board of Education reserves the right to refuse approval or to cancel any permits issued for the use of a school building or its facilities when it is deemed that such action is necessary for the best interests of the school.

 To the extent users are interacting with DPS students, criminal and other background information pertaining to those users may be required pursuant to regulations or procedures established by the Superintendent or his designee.